jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Enables DevOps principles to take hold within an organization

 {{% note %}}
 A good DevEx facilitates **smoother transitions between your dev and ops teams**, which helps to **minimize bottlenecks and enhance collaboration**.
-Proper feedback loops are part of DevOps, and with them in place a positive DevEx **ensures they're efficient and productive**, which **enables, or enhances as the case may be, DevOps principles** to take firm hold within an organization.
+Proper **feedback loops are part of DevOps**, and with them in place a positive DevEx **ensures they're efficient and productive**, which **enables, or enhances as the case may be, DevOps principles** to take firm hold within an organization.
 {{% /note %}}